 Abhay is a Manager- Corporate Finance at a leading business conglomerate.
-He has a work experience of almost 8 years but finds that he has hit the glass ceiling in terms of pay and promotion.
-He wants to scale up in a major way, but fears that he has been out of touch with studies for long.
-Should he go for an MBA or an MiM?
+He has work experience of almost 8 years but finds that he has hit the glass ceiling in terms of pay and promotion.
+He wants to scale up in a major way, but fears that he has been out of touch with studies for too long.
+Should he go for an MBA or a MiM?

 Mithali is a final-year BCom. student and wants to complete her postgrad studies before joining the workforce in a top MNC.
-Should she go for an MBA or an MiM?
+Should she go for an MBA or a MiM?

-The primary purpose of this blog is meant to give these folks (and you) some pointers that would help them decide whether to do an MBA or an MiM.
-We also provide you with a list of MiM programs to watch out for in 2019 and 2020.
-But first, let’s check out:
+The primary purpose of this blog is meant to give these folks (and you) some pointers that would help them decide whether to do an MBA or a MiM.
+We also give you a list of MiM programs to watch out for in 2021.
+But first, let’s cover the basics!

 What is MiM?

-Master in Management also goes by Master of Science in Management, Master of Science in Business Administration, Masters of Management Studies and similar names.
+Master in Management also goes by Master of Science in Management (MScM), Master of Science in Business Administration (MS BUSAD), Masters of Management Studies (MMS), and similar names.
 It is either a one-year or two-year postgraduate master’s degree.
 The curriculum is designed to help you master key management areas like finance, marketing, strategy, operations, and business communication.
-Electives include a diverse range of options like foreign language, understanding business in emerging economies, advertising, creativity at work, microfinance, international finance, big data, AI, etc.
+Electives include a diverse range of options like a foreign language, understanding business in emerging economies, advertising, creativity at work, microfinance, international finance, big data, AI, etc.

 One of the reasons MiM isn’t a household name like MBA is that it is a predominantly European program.
-Of late though, the program is gaining traction in other parts of the world such as US, Australia, Canada and even India.
-In the US, B-schools like Duke-Fuqua, MIT-Sloan, Michigan-Ross, Northwestern-Kellogg, Hult and USC offer MiM programs that are quite promising in terms of exposure and employability.
+Of late though, the program is gaining traction in other parts of the world such as the US, Australia, Canada, and even India.
+In the US, top B-schools like Duke-Fuqua, MIT-Sloan, Michigan-Ross, Northwestern-Kellogg, Hult, and USC offer MiM programs that are quite promising in terms of exposure and employability.

 Should I go for a MiM or an MBA?